1996 Stanley Cup playoffs: (2) Pittsburgh Penguins vs. (4) Florida Panthers

 This was the first playoff meeting between these two teams.
 This was Pittsburgh's third Conference Final appearance.
 They last made the Conference Final in 1992, where they defeated the Boston Bruins in four games.
 This was Florida's first Conference Final appearance in their third season since entering the league as an expansion team in 1993.

 Despite being outshot 33–25 in game one, the Panthers came out on top with an impressive 5–1 win.
 Florida goaltender John Vanbiesbrouck made 32 saves and Florida forward Tom Fitzgerald scored twice.
 The Penguins wanting to avoid going down two games to none against the Panthers came out with a better effort in game two and won the game 3–2 and evened the series at one game each.
 In game three, the Panthers fired an incredible 61 shots on Penguins goaltender Tom Barrasso and it paid off as the Panthers won 5–2 to take a 2–1 series lead, with Florida forward Stu Barnes scoring twice.
 Going into the third period of game four, the Penguins trailed 1–0.
 Pittsburgh tied the score on Brad Lauer's goal with 11:03 remaining in regulation, then Bryan Smolinski scored the go ahead goal with 3:31 to go to give the Penguins a 2–1 lead.
 Pittsburgh hung on to win the game 2–1 and tie the series at two games apiece.
 In game five, the Penguins shut-out the Panthers 3–0, with Tom Barrasso stopping all 28 Florida shots he faced.

-Leading the series three games to two, Pittsburgh looked to advance to the Stanley Cup Finals in game six.
+Leading the series three games to two, Pittsburgh looked to advance to the Stanley Cup Final in game six.
 The Penguins led 2–1 in the second period, but the Panthers scored three of the next four goals and edged the Penguins 4–3 to tie the series at 3–3.
 In game seven, Florida took a 1–0 lead on Mike Hough's goal at 13:13 of the first period.
 After a scoreless second period, Pittsburgh tied the game on Petr Nedved's power-play goal at 1:23 of the third period.
 The Panthers regained the lead on Tom Fitzgerald's bizarre 58-foot slapshot at 6:18 and got an insurance goal from Johan Garpenlov at 17:23.
 Florida hung on to win the game 3–1 and the series four games to three, John Vanbiesbrouck making 39 saves in the victory.
 This was the last playoff series victory for the Panthers until 2022 when they beat the Washington Capitals in six games, and was their last appearance in the Conference Finals until 2023.